MarkRobertson67/wcac_timecards_frontend/README.md

 - **Create and Update Timecards:**
-  Once logged in, employees can create a new timecard, fill in their work schedule, and submit their timecard.
+  Once logged in, employees can create a new timecard by selecting a date from the calandar.

   <table>
   <tr>